UO-CS210/flood-fill/docs/HOWTO.md

 will count the number of empty cells rather than the number of chambers.
 (I got 48.)

+You could test for the "magic number" code smell by changing the value of `cave.AIR`.
+Changing it to another value like `.` should not change the behavior of your program.

 ## Pour it on!

 Now all we need to do is to fill each chamber with water.
 When we